DarkGhostHunter/Captchavel/README.md

 The Google reCAPTCHA script file from Google will be automatically injected on all responses for better analytics.

-> Check the `manual` mode if you want finer control on how to deal with the frontend reCAPTCHA scripts.
+> Check the `manual` mode if you want control on how to deal with the frontend reCAPTCHA script.

 ### Backend